aureumapes/srmp-public/manual.md

 **4. Joining.**
 Players join by the port that you either got or chose, and your public IP.
-If it doesn't work and you put filled the '*Remote host*' field while creating the record: edit the record, clear that field, save it, and click the use button again.
+If it doesn't work and you put filled the '_Remote host_' field while creating the record: edit the record, clear that field, save it, and click the use button again.
 If it doesn't work and that field is already empty, use a [port checker](https://portchecker.co) to determine if the port is open.
 If it still doesn't work, make sure the external address in portmapper and the one found [here](https://whatismyipaddress.com/) are the same.
 If not, ask for assistance.
-If you still need more help, ask for assistance in the discord.
+If you still need more help, ask for help in the discord.

 NOTE: If this method didn't work and UPnP isn't enabled in your router, I don't recommend trying to enable it for future use.
 As this program demostrates, you don't need any form of authentication to map ports with UPnP.
 This means that rouge devices on your network could open ports which would allow hackers and other people with malicious intents to get full access to your home network.
 So if UPnP is disabled, leave it like that (unless you have a very sophisticated network architecture and you know what you're doing).

 </details>

 ### Console commands